mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/09/gatekeeper-policies-as-oci-artifacts.md

 EOF
 ```

 We won't deploy nor test these resources, but you got the point here, we just added more governance and security.
+We are now able to control where both, the container images and the Kubernetes manifests as OCI images are coming from.
 Really cool, isn't it?!

 ## What's next